What is IL Sound Beginnings?

-The Illinois Early Hearing Detection and Intervention (IL EHDI) program works to ensure families of babies and children who are deaf or hard of hearing (dhh) receive appropriate and timely services.
+The Illinois Early Hearing Detection and Intervention (IL EHDI) program works to ensure that families of babies and children who are deaf or hard of hearing (dhh) receive appropriate and timely services.
 These services include hearing screening, diagnosis, early intervention (EI) and parent-to-parent support, provided through coordinated systems of care.

-It is important to identify a baby's hearing level as early as possible so families can figure out the best way to communicate with them.
+It is important to identify a baby's hearing level as early as possible so that families can figure out the best way to communicate with them.
 Hearing screening is the first step in finding out if a child is deaf or hard of hearing.
 Illinois law mandates that all babies be screened prior to hospital discharge.
-IL EHDI follows the 2019 Joint Committee on Infant Hearing's Position Statement and national benchmarks for hearing screening no later than 1 month of age, diagnosis no later than 3 months of age for infants who did not pass the screening.
+IL EHDI follows the 2019 Joint Committee on Infant Hearing's Position Statement and national benchmarks for hearing screening no later than 1 month of age, diagnosis no later than 3 months of age, and for infants who did not pass the screening.

 Illinois EHDI works with parents and providers to ensure all babies get their hearing screened:

-Hearing Screening before 1 month old
+Hearing Screening before 1 month of age